6 Little Known Facts About the Real Life of Caregivers

 Lifting Safety for Caregivers

 We may not recognize the risk we are putting ourselves in the moment of leaning over someone for an extended period of time.
-We may not feel any different a few minutes after lifting up a person from bed or transferring a person from a chair to a wheel chair, but inevitably, it hits us the […]
+We may not feel any different a […]

 Communicating with Alzheimer’s Patients